 - A combative divorce can be especially difficult for children.

-STEP FIVE: PROPERTY, SPOUSAL SUPPORT AND CHILD CUSTODY
+ASSET DIVISION, SPOUSAL SUPPORT & CHILD CUSTODY

 In the vast majority of contested divorce cases, the main sticking points involve property distribution, alimony or child custody.
 If you believe that your spouse may argue for greater consideration in one of these issues, you should learn how Illinois statutes and courts govern decisions regarding these matters.